Acute Heart Failure

 Special Considerations

-• Used in patients with severe respiratory distress or suspected shock.
+• Indicated in patients with severe respiratory compromise or suspected circulatory shock

-• Performed when acute coronary syndrome is suspected or ischemia needs confirmation.
+• Performed when acute coronary syndrome is suspected or to assess for ischaemic aetiology

 Differential Diagnosis